Nixtla/nixtlar/README.md

 # Features and Capabilities

-`nixtlar` provides access to all of TimeGPT’s features and capabilities, such as:
+`nixtlar` provides access to TimeGPT’s features and capabilities, such
+as:

 - **Zero-shot Inference**: TimeGPT can generate forecasts and detect anomalies straight out of the box, requiring no prior training data.